awakesecurity/nix-deploy/README.md

 # `nix-deploy`
-Deploy a Nix store path to another NixOS machine, optionally including any additional NixOS modules
+Deploy a NixOS system configuration with `nix-deploy system ...` to a remote machine and switch the machine to that system configuration.
+You can also deploy a nix store path with `nix-deploy path ...` to a remote machine or from a remote machine.

+This tool is often used in conjunction with [`nix-delegate`](https://github.com/awakesecurity/nix-delegate).

 ```shell
 $ nix-deploy --help